shira1008/Recipe-keeper-with-backend/README.md

 - Add new recipes with details such as name, ingredients, steps, and an image.
 - Remove recipes from your collection.
-- Utilizes local storage to save your recipes.
+- save the recipes to a json file
+- API Integration: The project leverages a FastAPI-based API for seamless interaction with recipe data, enabling actions like creating, updating, and deleting recipes.

 ## Folder Structure